Shireen Chambers: Career

-Chambers was appointed executive director of the Institute of Chartered Foresters in 2006.
+Prior to joining Future Woodlands Scotland, she was executive director of the Institute of Chartered Foresters (2006–2022).
 She was made a Fellow of the Institute of Chartered Foresters in 2012.
 She was awarded an honorary fellowship from Bangor University in 2015.
 Chambers has outlined how forestry can help to support sustainable, low carbon farming.
 She has spoken about the need for the public to be aware of the damage that can be caused by imported pests and disease in UK forests.